larrytheliquid/generic-reuse/ArtifactOverview.md

 File `code/GenericReuse/FogFun.ced` contains the forgetful program (non-dependent function) reuse combinator `allArr2arr` (Section 4.2.1) and the forgetful proof (dependent function) reuse combinator `allPi2pi` (Section 4.2.3).
-Note that these are defined in terms of more general versions of the combinators, whose names are suffixed by the prime symbol: `allArr2arr'` and `allPi2pi'`.
-However, inlining the prime definitions results in the definitions of the paper.

 Enriching Program & Proof Reuse Combinators
 -------------------------------------------

-File `code/GenericReuse/EnrFun.ced` contains the enriching program (non-dependent function) reuse combinator `arr2allArrP` (Section 4.3.1) and the enriching proof (dependent function) reuse combinator `pi2allPiP` (Section 4.3.3).
+File `code/GenericReuse/EnrFun.ced` contains the enriching program (non-dependent function) reuse combinators `arr2allArrP` (Section 4.3.1) and `arr2allArrP2` (Section 6.3.1), and the enriching proof (dependent function) reuse combinator `pi2allPiP` (Section 4.3.3).
+Note that these are defined in terms of more general versions of the combinators, whose names are suffixed by the prime symbol:
+`arr2allArrP'` and `pi2allPiP'`.
+However, inlining the prime definitions results in the definitions of the paper.

 Forgetful Data Reuse Combinator
 -------------------------------